paritoshsinghrahar/paritoshsinghrahar/README.md

 ### Connoisseur of Music 🎧 | Life Mantra: Code 🔄 Music
 From Taylor Swift to Weeknd.
-I am on a constant dose of muic.
-From pop to bollywood, I jam to everything...
+He is a constant dose of muic.
+From pop to bollywood, He jams to everything...

 Currently listening to: